api3dao/vitepress-docs/docs/reference/airnode/latest/understand/index.md

 Airnode is a first-party oracle that pushes off-chain API data on-chain via data feeds (dAPIs) or using its request-response protocol (RRP).
-Airnode runs off-chain as a background component of the API3 ecosystem.
-Learn more about what an [Airnode](/explore/airnode/what-is-airnode.md) is. **Understanding Airnode** is a progression of pages that provides a detailed understanding of the capabilities and functionality of Airnode.
+Airnode runs off-chain as a background component of the API3 ecosystem. **Understanding Airnode** is a progression of pages that provides a detailed understanding of the capabilities and functionality of Airnode.

 ## Project Folder